Juuuuls/Emtech_Finals/README.md

 ### Prerequisites

-If you don’t have Anaconda installed, download and install it from here.
+1.If you don’t have Anaconda installed, download and install it from here.
 Anaconda will manage your Python environments and dependencies.
 * conda
   ```sh
   conda create -n quantum_env python=3.11